-Massachusetts law requires that all students enrolled 3⁄4 or full-time in public and private institutions of higher learning must be covered by a comprehensive medical plan.
-The Student Accident and Health Insurance Program offered through ENC is designed to cover only sickness and accidents and not preventative services.
-Student Life Information takes effect upon registration and continues until August 15 of the next year for students enrolled for both fall and spring semesters.
-The insurance is subject to the exclusions and limitations outlined in a brochure available on line and at the Brickley center.
+Massachusetts law requires that all students enrolled three-quarters or full-time in public and private institutions of higher learning must be covered by a comprehensive medical plan.
+Student Health Insurance takes effect upon registration and continues until August 15 of the next year for students enrolled for both fall and spring semesters.
+The insurance is subject to the exclusions and limitations outlined in a brochure available online and at the Brickley Center.
 An insurance waiver option is available for students who have proof of adequate coverage through another policy.
 If a student chooses not to purchase the insurance through ENC, he/she must be sure that his/her insurance will cover being seen by a doctor in this area if needed.
 Information pertaining to this option and the college sponsored health plan can be found from links on the Brickley Center's Health Services website.